lin14-mGoms/local_manifests/README.md

    - **CMUpdater** (unofficial build, so no update server)
 4. Patched for 'microG' (see microg.org)
 5. OMS enabled build (compatible to 'substratum')

+## In case you would like to build the osprey device
+You need the Linaro GCC 7.3 cross compiler to build the kernel!
+Get it either from the Linaro web site or build it yourself.
+To build yourself, clone the https://github.com/nathanchance/build-tools-gcc repository and run the ./build script afterwards.
+Take the build_opsprey.sh script and adapt its location accordingly!